Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Abstract

 \section{Abstract}

 {

 Quantum noise has long served as a powerful probe of quantum transport in mesoscopic junctions.
 Recently, temperature-driven noise, or $\Delta_T$ noise, has attracted growing interest due to its presence even in the absence of average charge current.
-In this work, we investigate a normal metal–insulator–iron-pnictide junction and demonstrate how thermovoltage, Seebeck coefficient, zero temperature quantum shot noise, finite temperature quantum noise and $\ \Delta_T$ noise can discriminate between $S_{++}$ and $S_{+-}$ pairing symmetries, which are relevant to iron-based superconductors.
+In this work, we investigate a normal metal–insulator–iron-pnictide junction and demonstrate how zero temperature quantum shot noise, finite temperature quantum noise and $\ \Delta_T$ noise can discriminate between $S_{++}$ and $S_{+-}$ pairing symmetries, which are relevant to iron-based superconductors.
 We introduce $\Delta_T$ noise as a novel probe for distinguishing between the two pairing symmetries.
 In contrast to conductance, which exhibits a single peak for both $S_{++}$ and $S_{+-}$ states with only a difference in magnitude, the $\Delta_T$ noise reveals qualitatively distinct features: a twin-peak structure for the $S_{++}$ pairing symmetry and a single-peak profile for the $S_{+-}$ state.
 A similar symmetry-dependent contrast is observed in both zero temperature quantum shot noise and finite temperature quantum noise, where the $S_{++}$ state consistently exhibits a twin-peak structure, while the $S_{+-}$ state shows a single-peak response.
-Furthermore, both the thermovoltage and the Seebeck coefficient display sign reversals for the two pairing symmetries, with opposite trends in the $S_{++}$ and $S_{+-}$ cases.
-Our results demonstrate that noise-based measurements, together with Seebeck coefficient and thermovoltage, form a mutually reinforcing set of probes that enables reliable identification of superconducting gap symmetry in Iron Pnictide superconductors.
+Our results demonstrate that noise-based measurements form a mutually reinforcing set of probes that enables reliable identification of superconducting gap symmetry in Iron Pnictide superconductors.

 }